-- 1. Sample Preparation Conditions Manual vs Hamilton vs Hybrid - a.
+1. Sample Preparation Conditions - Manual vs Hamilton vs Hybrid

+- a.
 Principle: Pipetting and mixing serum with solvents and internal standard could be problematic during the various stages of preparation.
 Errors may occur in delivering serum or internal standard, incomplete mixing during extraction, or errors during hexane transfer may occur.
 This test demonstrates the ability to use different pipetting methods at any stage of sample preparation to circumvent errors. - b.
 Proposal: Process samples using three different methods: 1) manually using all manual pipettes for liquid handling, dry ice bath freezing, manual pour-off of all hexane, manual reconstitution, and manual syringe filtration; 2) robotically using Hamilton STARlet for automated pipetting and mixing of serum, internal standards, and solvents, remove to rack vortexer, then back to robotically automated transfer of 1 mL hexane to well plate, plate dry-down, followed by automated reconstitution in well plate; and 3) using a hybrid method using Hamilton pipetting of serum, internal standards, and solvents, then manual completion of process.
-For results, see run dates of 4/5/10, 4/27/10, and 8/31/10 and summary in table below. - c.
+For results, see run dates of 4/5/10, 4/27/10, and 8/31/10 and summary in table below (one run per factor). - c.
 Conclusion: Alterations to the pipetting technique (manual, robotic, or hybrid method) may be done without adverse effect.
+In general, when concentrations are $\geq$ 10nmol/L, either of these methods may be used.
+1